 Rural Access to Care

-IMPH has convened the Rural Access to Care for Improving Maternal and Infant Health Taskforce with experts from across South Carolina to work collaboratively to develop a 10-year plan for South Carolina to address maternal and infant health outcomes through improved access to care in rural areas.
+IMPH has convened the Improving Maternal and Infant Health: Increasing Access to Care in Rural SC Taskforce with experts from across South Carolina and those with lived experience to work collaboratively to develop an action plan for South Carolina addressing maternal and infant health outcomes through improved access to care in rural areas.

 (i) South Carolina maternal morbidity and Mortality Review Committee – SCDHEC.
 (2024, February). https://scdhec.gov/sites/default/files/Library/CR-013357.pdf.